JuhaszEvelin/ProjectRewrite/src/main/java/dinamicarray/DinamicArray.md

 Caveat: I don’t use such code in my commercial projects!

-In this project the prewritten DynamicArrayTest was very helpful but it was one of the first time we used test class so I was not familier with it.
+In this project the prewritten DynamicArrayTest was very helpful, but it was one of the first time we used tests, so I was not familiar with it.
 That is why I created an extra Main class to check the results and debug.